-Farming is a grand industry in California, with around 77,500 farms and 122,500 farmers, California is one of the bigger farming economies in our country.
-But how does farming look for the environment?
-For the larger economy?
-Together we’ll take an in-depth look at how farming, and fruit farming in the golden state, in particular, are helping the growing economy and minimizing our impact on the planet.
+Farming is a grand industry in California, with around 77,500 farms and 122,500 farmers.
+In fact, California’s agriculture represents one of the larger farming economies in our country.
+But how does farming look for the environment, or the larger economy?
+We’ll take an in-depth look at how farming, and fruit farming in the Golden State in particular, are helping the growing economy and minimizing our impact on the planet.

 Farming and the Economy

 Did you know that in the last year, agriculture has contributed $1.05 trillion to our national GDP?
-For those of you who don’t have an automatic idea of how much that is, consider this: that’s roughly 6% of the money this country makes, directly from agriculture and related businesses.
+For those of you who don’t have an idea of how much that is, consider this: That’s roughly 6% of the money this country makes—directly from agriculture and related businesses.

-Farming provides great boons for the economy.
+Agriculture in California and around the nation provides a great boon for the economy.
 Without farming, there would be no restaurants, no food manufacturing companies, no nutritionists, and ultimately no food on your table.
-Farmers do the hard work of producing the food we need to feed those who will ultimately contribute to society and the economy.
+Farmers do the hard work of producing the food that we need to feed those who contribute to society and the economy.

-Another important consideration is taxes, and farmers certainly pay their share, supporting their communities and the local and federal government with profit from their growing businesses.
+Another important consideration is taxes, and farmers certainly pay their share, supporting their communities and the local and federal governments with profit from their agricultural enterprises.
 Speaking of taxes, know anyone in need of a job?
-Farming provides nearly 15% of the nations jobs, 22 million of them approximately.
+Farming provides nearly 15% of the nation’s jobs—22 million of them, approximately.
 That’s what you call a big boost to the economy.

 The Environment and Growing Fruit

 California, in particular, is a great place to farm, considering the rich soil, virtually rock-free farmland, and warm climate.
 There are roughly 77,500 farms in California, making it one of the top food suppliers in the country.
-To avoid harming the environment, many farms in California use sustainable methods and crops that require less water considering a pervasive drought that has plagued the region.
+To avoid harming the environment, many farms in California’s agriculture industry use sustainable methods and crops that require less water, taking into consideration the pervasive drought that has plagued the region.

-Fruit trees, in particular, are helping the environment perhaps more than other types of crops.
-Trees provide oxygen to the atmosphere and reduce harmful greenhouse gases such as CO2, the leading cause of global warming.
-A fruit tree planted in a yard or a garden can save you money on your utilities, providing relief from the sun in the summer and insulation against wind and cold in the off months, not to mention free fruit!
+Fruit trees are helping the environment perhaps more than other types of crops.
+Trees provide oxygen to the atmosphere and reduce harmful greenhouse gases such as CO2—the leading cause of global warming.
+A fruit tree planted in a yard or a garden can save you money on your utilities, provide relief from the sun in the summer and insulation against wind and cold in the off months, and delight your family with loads of free fruit!

-Another important thing to think about when asking yourself how agriculture affects the environment is the shipping of grown and processed food to its destination.
-In our country shipping that is done for the agricultural industry accounts for roughly 10% of our carbon emissions.
-In this sense, it’s important that we as a society, to combat global warming, sell our produce as locally as we can.
+Another important thing to think about when asking yourself how California agriculture affects the environment is the shipping of grown and processed food products to their destination.
+In our country, shipping produce from farms to consumers accounts for roughly 10% of our carbon emissions.
+In this sense, it’s important that we as a society sell our produce as locally as we can to combat global warming.
 Besides, who doesn’t love a farmer’s market?

-Fruit growing provides jobs to a great many people.
-Did you know that California produces approximately half to 2/3 of the country’s fruits and nuts?
-There are, in fact, 66 crops in which California leads the nation in production.
-With about 77,500 farms in California that adds up to a lot of work, and Californians have more than proven they are up for the task.
+Fruit farming bolsters the economy and helps our country grow in many different ways.
+Firstly, fruit growing provides jobs to a great many people.
+Did you know that California’s agriculture produces approximately half to two thirds of the country’s fruits and nuts?
+There are, in fact, 66 crops that California produces in larger quantities than any other state.
+With about 77,500 farms in California, that adds up to a lot of work, and Californians have more than proven that they are up for the task.

-If you’re looking for a great crop for California sun and soil, look no farther than your favorite fruit.
-With a generally high-yield, low-impact system, fruit provides a good deal of agricultural profit to the golden state.
+If you’re looking for a great crop for the Californian sun and soil, look no farther than your favorite fruit.
+With a generally high-yield, low-impact system, fruit provides a good deal of agricultural profit to the Golden State.

 Fruit and Your Health

 Nutritionists recommend around 60-85 grams of fruit per day.
-This would be very hard to accomplish without California fruit growers!
-Fruit provides a healthy alternative to sugary snacks, part of a refreshing beverage on a hot day, and a sweet, essential part of our human diet.
+This would be very hard to accomplish without California’s agriculture and fruit growers!
+Fruit provides a healthy alternative to sugary snacks, can be added to a refreshing beverage on a hot day, and a represents a sweet, essential part of our human diet.